-The following people are scheduled to speak at the Athlete Engineering Summit 2022.
+The following people are scheduled to speak at the Athlete Engineering Summit 2023.
 Check back for additions as speakers are confirmed!

-Keynote Speaker – Dr. Allen Sills
+Keynote Speaker – Dr. James F. (Jim) Reilly

 With over thirty years of coaching experience, Dave Bollwinkel is blessed with a wealth of teambuilding and motivational knowledge.
 His teaching experience ranges from high school, through major college, and into the N.B.A.
 Dave is a scout for the Chicago Bulls, and was formerly the head basketball coach at Saint Mary’s College.
 Having been an educator and coach throughout his professional career he now combines these skills to speak, train, and coach across the country on a variety of issues connected to teamwork and leadership.